 · Materials characterization

-Examples of research themes pursued within the laboratory include:
+Examples of research themes pursued within the laboratory:

 2D nanomaterials for electronics

-Development of “bottom-up” chemical methods for preparation of 2D nanomaterials structurally related to graphene, studies of the effects of quantum confinement on their properties and their testing in electrochromic and electronic devices, batteries and other applications.
+Development of “bottom-up” chemical methods for preparation of 2D nanomaterials structurally related to graphene, studies of the effects of quantum confinement on their properties and their testing in applications.

 Inorganic nanocrystals for catalysis and optoelectronics